seleniumbase/SeleniumBase/examples/ReadMe.md

 ![](http://cdn2.hubspot.net/hubfs/100006/images/GUI_Test_Runner_3.png "GUI Test Runner")

-If you run scripts with logging enabled, (using ``--with-testing_base``), you’ll see two folders appear: “logs” and “archived logs”.
-The “logs” folder will contain log files from the most recent test run, but logs will only be created if the test run is failing.
-Afterwards, logs from the “logs” folder will get pushed to the “archived_logs” folder if you have have the ``ARCHIVE_EXISTING_LOGS`` feature enabled in [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py).
+If you run scripts with logging enabled, (using ``--with-testing_base``), you’ll see two folders appear: “latest_logs” and “archived_logs”.
+The “latest_logs” folder will contain log files from the most recent test run, but logs will only be created if the test run is failing.
+Afterwards, logs from the “latest_logs” folder will get pushed to the “archived_logs” folder if you have have the ``ARCHIVE_EXISTING_LOGS`` feature enabled in [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py).
 Make sure to run ``python setup.py install`` for your changes to take effect if you make any changes to that file.

 **For running scripts the usual way, here are some of the example run commands:**
 (Note: You can replace ``nosetests`` with ``py.test`` for most of these.)